 8. Palais Longchamp

 Palais Longchamp is one of the things to do in Marseille!
-In the 19th century, an 85 kilometer-long canal had to be created in order to bring drinking water to everybody.
+In the 19th century, an 85-kilometer-long canal had to be created in order to bring drinking water to everybody.
 The stunning palace was built to celebrate the completion of this project after 30 years.
-You can easily spend half a day here visiting the botanical gardens, the Natural History – or Fine Art museum.
+You can easily spend half a day here visiting the botanical gardens, the Natural History Museum or the Fine Art museum.

 9. A day trip to Cassis